tjjfvi/subshape/Readme.md

 ## Usage

-The DX of defining shapes is similar to that of using parser combinators.

 1. Import the library
 2. Define a codec via the library's functions, whose names correspond to types
 3. Utilize the codec you've defined